groboclown/petronia/README.md

 * Petronia on Wayland is planned.
 * Once minimal support for X11 is in place, the [TODO](TODO.md) list will be attacked.

+Running V3:

+To run V3, you'll need to download the source and checkout the `dev` branch.
+Then, depending on your operating system, run:

+* Windows (only tested on Windows 10, but should be usable all the way back to Windows 2000)
+  1. Ensure Python 3.9 or later is installed.
+  2. Open a cmd prompt.
+  3. `cd (petronia source directory)`
+  4. `python -m venv .venv`
+     * If the python program isn't found, you'll need to use the Python install path.
+  5. `python -m pip install -r bin/requirements`
+  6. `.venv\Scripts\activate.bat`
+  7. `windows-test.bat`
+* Linux with X11
+  1. Ensure Python 3.9 or later is installed, along with libxcb and Xephyr.
+  2. `cd (petronia source directory)`
+  3. `python3 -m venv .venv`
+  4. `source .venv/bin/activate`
+  5. `./linux-x11-test.sh --xephyr 800x600 :1`
+    * By adding the `--xephyr 800x600 :1`, you will launch an X server inside an X server to allow for testing out Petronia.

 ## Previous Release: v2.2

 * [petronia-2.2-x64.zip](https://github.com/groboclown/petronia/releases/download/v2.2/petronia-2.2-x64.zip)